TateTaylorOH/Turn-of-the-Seasons/README.md

 Lake Ilinalta frozen over in the Winter.

 # ![](https://raw.githubusercontent.com/TateTaylorUSA/TateTaylorUSA/main/assets/images/turn%20of%20the%20seasons/SpringSmall.png)﻿ Spring ![](https://raw.githubusercontent.com/TateTaylorUSA/TateTaylorUSA/main/assets/images/turn%20of%20the%20seasons/SpringSmallFlipped.png)
-**First Seed | Rain's Hand | Second Seed**
+First Seed | Rain's Hand | Second Seed

 After Skyrim's harsh winter comes a welcome Spring that is full of life.
 The province is much greener than normal as plants begin to bloom.
-While being similar to Summer the Spring season still has its a unique identity.
+While being similar to Summer the Spring season still has a unique identity.

 -   Trees and other foliage in the Rift are all a solid green.
 -   The grass in the Rift is a vibrant green.